fragforce/FFOverlays/README.md

 An offline logo png and a stream standby loop video are included in the content, which can each be used on their own as a offline image and as a standby animation.
 You will also find a simple rectangle overlay in this repository, this can be used as a border around any widescreen item, including webcams or widgets, to give a neater feel to any inserted pieces.

 ## Theme Requirements
 The transparent animated logos used in the layouts must be uncompressed AVI files (as they use png transparency) and as such are larger files.
-Those are not on the github, but can be found in the google drive folder [HERE](https://drive.google.com/open?id=1B0INRjwXxINnHouKJN6Rb7-1bQnwF5-p).
-Make sure you get both the standard logo and the Transparent one if you need them.
+These files are now small enough to be stored in the repository, and you will find them in the Overlays folder.
 Alternatively, you can use the static png logo included in this repository to reduce processing overhead and size.

 ## A note on the logo
 After speaking to someone who does this for a living, it has been recommended that we follow these rules in relation to the logo: